SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

 * **contact_lasting**: computes the number of time steps an S and a I node were connected, starting from a provided time.
 This is accomplished by checking backwards, time by time, the existence of the link and the state of the I node, increasing the value of a counter variable as long these conditions are satisfied; so, the loop interrupts if it has gone so back that the link wasn't  yet present, or the I-node wasn't yet infected.
 Clearly, the higher the output is, the higher the probability of having an infection (the value is checked in the already mentioned probabilities dictionary).

       def contact_lasting(adjacencies,state,t,infected_node,susceptible_node):
-          #Function
+         #FUNCTION
         counter = 0
         for instant in range(t+1):
-              if (adjacencies[t-instant,infected_node,susceptible_node] == 1 and state[t-instant][infected_node] != state[t-instant][susceptible_node]):
+            if (tempnet[t-instant,infected_node,susceptible_node] == 1 and states_sequence[t-instant][infected_node] != states_sequence[t-instant][susceptible_node]):
                 counter +=1
             else:
                 break
          return counter

+* **Poisson_Probability** reproduces the Poisson PDF (Probability Density Function), whose integral, defined over a temporal interval, is the probability of having an infection, for a SI couple, within that time; as stated in [Explanation](/explanation.md), since several integrals are often re-computed, they should be computed once for all, by *quad* function, and results are stored in **probabilities** dictionary; moreover, assertions ensure the input beta to be a probability

+       def poisson_probability(t,beta):
+         lamda = -np.log(1-beta) # Chen, Benzi use 60
+         return(lamda*np.exp(-lamda*t))

 ### propagation
 This function requires a temporal network, an index case and the probabilities dictionary, and performs an iteration of a whole epidemic propagation in SI mode, from the first to last snapshot of the tempnet; the result is a dictionary of dictionaries, describing nodes' states for each time step.

 First operations are, as usual, definitions: T and N are extracted from the tempnet, and then an internal function, *set_infected*, is created with the purpose of setting input node states equals to 1 from a given time to the end (once infected, always infected); it will be used on every new infected; then, output is initialized by setting every node susceptible at every time, with the expection of the index case who is always infected (set_infected since t=0).
 Finally, infected and susceptibles nodes sets are initialized: they will be updated every time a new infection occurs.
-Now, following Chen approach, epidemic is updated time by time by processing each susceptible node (at the previous time step), finding its infective neighbourhood (at the previous time step), and performing the "infection extraction" for each of them: if infection occurs, infective state is set "1" at present time step, sets are updated and the program jumps directly to next susceptible.
+Now, following Chen approach, epidemic is updated time by time by processing each susceptible node (at the previous time step), finding its infective neighbourhood at the previous time step (i.e. infected nodes whose links "point" to the susceptible one), and performing the "infection extraction" for each of them: if infection occurs, infective state is set "1" at present time step, sets are updated and the program jumps directly to next susceptible.
 Infection extraction compares the integral of Poisson distribution with a random uniform (from 0 to 1) extraction, performed by *np.random.uniform* function.
 This is iterated until the end of network evolution.

     def propagation(tempnet,index_case,probabilities):
+    #FUNCTION
+    def set_infected(node,t): #once one is infected,it stays infeced for instant in range(t,T):
+            states_sequence[instant][node] = 1
+        return

+    #Output initialization:
+    states_sequence = dict()
+    for t in range(T):
+        states_sequence[t] = dict.fromkeys(range(N),0)
+    set_infected(index_case,0)

+    #Sets initialization
+    susceptibles = onlyzeros(range(N),states_sequence[0]) #"targets"
+    infecteds = {index_case} #they will be decisive to change target state

     for t in range(1,T):
         for s in susceptibles.copy(): #copy avoids rising an error when the iteration set changes